solid-contrib/information/weekly-updates/next.md

 ### [Data Browser Project](https://github.com/orgs/solid/projects/4)

+Work is ongoing on a number of small tweaks to the Data Browser.
+The new version can currently be tested at https://dev.inrupt.net/.

 ## Tasks
 If you are keen to get started but are not sure where, check out the [list of tasks](https://github.com/solid/information/blob/master/tasks.md).
 If you need help on something specific or know of something that would be useful to do make sure it's listed by [submitting a pull request](https://github.com/solid/information/blob/master/tasks.md)